marcolivierkeekae-droid/Digital-Portfolio/application.md

   <p>Dear Sir/Madam,</p>

   <p>
-    This letter hereby serves as a formal application for an industrial attachment opportunity at <strong>Caltech</strong> as part of my studies in <strong>Computer Systems Engineering</strong>.
+    This letter hereby serves as a formal application for an industrial attachment opportunity at <strong>Subnet Solutions</strong> as part of my studies in <strong>Computer Systems Engineering</strong>.
 I am eager to acquire practical experience,which i believe will be very useful to me towards my future endeavors, and also help deepen my understanding of how technology is applied in real-world business environments.
   </p>

 <p>